 As a result, many organizations are reevaluating their stack.
 They’re looking for modular, open AI platforms that give them the freedom to assemble best-in-class tools, adopt new innovations as they emerge, and move fast without compromising on security or control.
 In this guide, we explore when it might be time to move beyond SageMaker and Bedrock—and what to look for in an AI development platform built for 2025 and beyond.

-Why teams are looking beyond SageMaker
+Why more teams are seeking SageMaker alternatives

 AWS SageMaker has been a staple for enterprise AI workflows, but for many teams, it’s starting to show its limits.
 As AI use cases shift to more complex real-time GenAI applications and agents, the cracks in SageMaker’s architecture become more visible.